 “Death and Life” is a memorial piece I completed this year for unmourned animals.
 The skull is from the remains of a horse I encountered apparently dumped in the desert with a pile of garbage.
 I wanted to offer the horse some care in death that it may not have received in life.
 Over last winter I cleaned the skull with great care.
 As spring came, I began to find newly-hatched bird eggs everywhere — swallow, robin, and dove.
 The mosaic on the skull is made from the eggshells.
 For me the new life symbolized by the eggs also reflects the hope that comes through lovingkindness and the ways all living things are interconnected.

-I presented the story of Death and Life at the 2020 Quantum Storytelling Conference in December and the narrative will be published with the conference proceedings.
+I presented the story of Death and Life at the 2020 Quantum Storytelling Conference in December and the story, poem and photos have been published in the journal of conference proceedings here: Quantum Storytelling Annual Review 2020.

 The narrative contains the following poem addressed to the horse: